High Speed (pinball)

 High Speed is a pinball game designed by Steve Ritchie and released by Williams Electronics in 1986.
 It is based on Ritchie's real-life police chase inside a 1979 Porsche 928.
 He was caught in Lodi, California on Interstate 5 and accused of speeding at 146 mph.

 It was the first Williams game to feature a jackpot to be collected within the multiball.

-A sequel was released 1992 called The Getaway: High Speed II.
+A sequel was released in 1992 called The Getaway: High Speed II.

 Design

 The machine went through several iterations of design.

-This is the first Williams machine to use an alpha-numeric display; but due to the high cost of these displays they were only used for the top two displays, with the two lower displays numeric-only displays.
+This is the first Williams pinball machine to use an alpha-numeric display; but due to the high cost of these displays they were only used for the top two displays, with the two lower displays numeric-only displays.
+An alphanumeric display had previously been used in Hyperball, a 1981 Williams arcade machine.
 Python Anghelo designed the backglass so the score display is in the dashboard of the radar unit in the police car.
-The speed 146 mph is used in the backglass artwork.
+The police are shown chasing a red Lamborghini Countach with a blonde woman as a passenger; this car has the license plate KINGPIN, a nickname of Steve Ritchie.
+The speed 146mph is used in the backglass artwork.

 The game was originally designed without background music, but after Gottlieb Premier released Rock the decision was made to add it.

 The playfield artwork was designed by Mark Sprenger and the numbers on the police cars - A8, W11, S81 - spell the initials of his son and birthdate in a similar way to on Space Shuttle.

+The game is the first to use auto-percentaging, where the score required to win a free game is adjusted higher or lower based on the scores obtained by players.

+During early testing on location, the beacon was made to flash when a coin was inserted.